-Monitoring the proportion of selected prevention services that are key population-led in the Global AIDS Monitoring 2020
+Monitoring the proportion of selected prevention services that are key population-led in the Global AIDS Monitoring 2021

-For the 2020 Global AIDS Monitoring reporting round, an additional disaggregation has been included for Indicators 3.7, 3.9 and 3.10.
+For the 2021 Global AIDS Monitoring reporting round, additional disaggregations have been included for Indicators 3.7, 3.9 and 3.10.
 These indicators are sourced from programme data for countries to indicate the proportion of total services delivered by type of provider.
-The options for type of provider are public, key population-led organizations or other entities (such as private for-profit and nonprofit organizations, including faith-based and international nongovernmental organizations).
+The options for type of provider are expanded to include public services, key population-led organizations, nongovernmental organizations (NGOs)-including faith-based, national and international NGOs- or other entities (such as private for-profit organizations,).

-The purpose of this disaggregation is to track the proportion of prevention services provided by key population-led organizations, including: (a) individual HIV prevention interventions designed for each key population; (b) distribution of condoms and lubricants; (c) distribution of needles and syringes; and (d) opioid substitution therapy.
+The purpose of this disaggregation is to track the proportion of prevention services provided by key population-led organizations, including the following: (a) individual HIV prevention interventions designed for each key population; (b) distribution of condoms and lubricants; (c) distribution of needles and syringes; and (d) opioid substitution therapy.